 Privacy.
 Whether it be medical records, intellectual property, or classified information, utilizing encryption protects information from being viewed by unauthorized individuals.

 Affordable.
 If you are already using Office 365, upgrading to Microsoft 365 means you can get access to the Outlook 365 app and encrypted email.
-RB’s Computer Service can help you set up and configure your email encryption settings seamlessly.
-Contact us today for a hassle-free consultation via phone is email at: 763-441-3884, firstname.lastname@example.org.
+RB’s Computer Service can help you set-up and configure your email encryption settings seamlessly.
+Contact us today for a hassle-free consultation via phone or email at: 763-441-3884, firstname.lastname@example.org.

 Compliance.
 Many compliance guidelines require encryption, like HIPAA, and most banks and financial institutions have them.